jbrnjfr/Federated-Learning/README.md

-Introduction to Federated learning leading to federated ine-tuning of LLMs
+Just learning Federated learning and will learning all the way to federated fine-tuning of LLMs